Bridging disciplines for safer commutes

-UND civil engineer uses drones, machine learning to advance bridge and other infrastructure inspections
+UND civil engineer uses drones, machine learning for all-encompassing views in important infrastructure inspections

 Think of the last time you got stuck in bridge traffic.
 There you were, cruising along and putting miles behind you with ease, when suddenly you caught sight of the traffic cones, bridge-inspection crew and flashing lights ahead that marked an upcoming slowdown.

 Now imagine zipping over that same bridge with ease, blissfully unaware that overhead, a drone is silently conducting the inspection.